ukncsc/lme/README.md

 ## Disclaimer

-*This is a pre-release branch of version 0.4, and as such users may encounter unexpected issues with this version.
-If testing this release in a production environment it is recommended to take backups of any existing data using the methodology described [here](/docs/backups.md).
-In the future this branch will be merged into the main release and you will have to change to the master branch to continue receiving automatic updates.*

 **LME is currently still early in development, and as such we are marking it as [Alpha](https://www.gov.uk/service-manual/agile-delivery).
 The current release is version 0.4.**

 ***If you have an existing install of the LME Alpha (v0.3 or older) some manual intervention will be required in order to upgrade to the latest version, please see [Upgrading](/docs/upgrading.md) for further information.***